-The tables below shows the percentage of eligible children at Danbury Park Community Primary School achieving each standard at the end of Key Stages 1 and 2.
+Results for the academic year 2021-22 are given below.
+The tables shows the percentage of eligible children at Danbury Park Community Primary School achieving each standard at the end of Early Years Foundation Stage, Key Stages 1 and 2 and for the Year 1 Phonics Screening.
+National and local comparative data has been given where available.